whrhrr/openalto.blog/source/_posts/ECS-Design-and-Implementation-Document.md

 * Make ECS independently:

-	Now ECS depend on L2 Switch and OpenDayLight.
+	Now ECS depends on L2 Switch and OpenDayLight.
 It's not a good design because ECS may gather data from multiple information sources.
 The ECS should only depend on the data not on the module.